Ortom, Sule beg FG to sustain ‘Operation Whirl Stroke’ — Daily Times Nigeria

-Lafia – Gov. Abdullahi Sule of Nasarawa State and his Benue counterpart, Samuel Ortom, have appealed to the Federal Government to the sustain the military operation code named: ‘Operation Whirl Stroke’ to guarantee full restoration of peace in the region.
+Governor Abdullahi Sule of Nasarawa State and his Benue State counterpart, Samuel Ortom, have appealed to the Federal Government to sustain the military operation code named, ‘Operation Whirl Stroke’ to guarantee full restoration of peace in the region.

 According to the governors, sustaining the military operation for at least another two years would ensure the full restoration of peace and flushing out all criminal elements operating in the region.